zopyx/print-css-rocks/web/content/intro.rst

 This tutorial covers and compares the following four tools:

-- PDFreactor 10.1.10722.9
+- PDFreactor 10.1.10722.15
-- PrinceXML 13.1
+- PrinceXML 13.5
-- Antennahouse 7.0 R1
+- Antennahouse 7.0 MR2
+- Weasyprint 51
+- PagedJS 0.1.1 (included for the first time.
+The results are not checked for compliance...without valuation)
-- Weasyprint 51 (included for the first time.
+- Typeset.sh  0.11.1 (included for the first time.
 The results are not checked for compliance...without valuation)

 This tutorial does not cover installation issues.
 For this, please refer to the vendor documentation.
 All tools are available for free for the purpose